 Brian Muething assists firm clients with complex legal issues and represents them in litigation.
 His recent practice has included defense of ERISA fiduciary duty and other ESOP-related claims, defense of state law breach of ...

-Sophia Holley advocates for a wide variety of business clients, including large financial institutions and other business clients both inside and outside the Cincinnati area.
-She has experience in all aspects of commercial ...
+Sophia Holley, a partner in the firm's Litigation Group, advocates for a wide variety of business clients, including large financial institutions and other business clients both inside and outside the Cincinnati area.
+She has ...

 - Class Action Litigation